carl-erwin/unlimited/DESIGN.md

    - the **View** can store a ModeContext (find by name)

 #### Event
-Messages sent between the ui and the core
+Event are payload found in **Message** sent between the ui and the core

 #### Codec